 We have mental continuums.
 What about the “me,” the person that’s involved here?
-On each of these individual mental continuums is imputed a “me.”
-The “me” is imputed on the mental continnum.
+On each of these individual mental continuums there is a “me” as an imputation.
+The “me” is an imputation on the mental continuum.
 We can use a very, very simple example: a movie.
 A movie has one moment after another moment after another moment.
 We don’t see all of Star Wars in one moment.
-It is imputed on a whole movie, on a whole sequence of frames.
-Or a year – a year is imputed on days and moments.
+It is an imputation on a whole movie, on a whole sequence of frames.
+Or a year – a year is an imputation on days and moments.
 A year doesn’t happen all at once.
-Like that, the “me” is imputed not just on one moment but on that whole continuity of moments.
+Like that, the “me” is an imputation not just on one moment but on that whole continuity of moments.
 It’s sort of like the name of the individual movie.

 What, then, is that “me”?
 We need to understand that that “me” is not something that is static – “static,” meaning that it doesn’t change and isn’t affected by anything.
 It isn’t something that is partless; it’s not a monolith that doesn’t have various different aspects to it.
 It’s also not something that is separate from the mental continuum, something that could fly off and go into another mental continuum or something like that.
 This type or level of “me” is impossible.